imdewan/Blood-Bank-Management-System/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is my first project in python.
+This a project made with python.
 It uses Tkinter module for front-end and MySQL-connector for back-end development.

 Also uses json to store database login details and os for validating if file exists.